HumanUFO69/banIP-IP-blocklists/README.md

 # banIP-IP-blocklists

-This repo contains the IPv4/IPv6 addresses of commonly whitelisted domains.
+This repo contains the IPv4/IPv6 addresses of commonly whitelisted domains and hagezi lists for personal use.
 Currently the following external domain feeds are supported:

 * hagezi, see https://github.com/hagezi/dns-blocklists for details